 - No capri pants, shorts or cut-offs.

 - No tank tops, spaghetti straps or tube tops.

 - CHANGE OF NAMES, ADDRESS, TELEPHONE NUMBER AND/OR EMPLOYMENT CHANGES:

 - Jurors who have a change of name, or address, or phone number, and/or employment status, MUST submit these changes to the Jury Section as soon as possible.
-Be sure to indicate the Panel Name and the Juror Participant Number with the change(s) submitted.
+Be sure to indicate the Juror Participant Number with the change(s) submitted.

 A current mailing address is required in order to receive your notices and your jury check.
 The U.S. Postal Service cannot forward jury checks.
 A current day-time phone number is crucial in case we need to contact you by telephone.

 If you have additional questions regarding your service to this Court, please call the Jury Section by dialing (915) 534-6725, ext.
 1491.